slutske22/leaflet-topography/README.md

 ### `TopoLayer`

 The `TopoLayer` constructor will build a new tile layer, derived from the Mapbox RGB Terrain tileset.
-Using web workers, a `TopoLayer` transforms the rgb DEM to visualize topographic features.
+Using web workers and [RainbowVis.js](https://github.com/anomal/RainbowVis-JS), a `TopoLayer` transforms the rgb DEM to visualize topographic features.
 It takes a configuration object as the contructor's argument:

 ````javascript
 import { TopoLayer } from 'leaflet-topography'